Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Kinetic conflict-free colorings

-The following theorem summarizes the result. \begin{theorem} Let $S$ be a kinetic set of intervals in~$\reals^1$.
+\begin{theorem} Let $S$ be a kinetic set of intervals in~$\reals^1$.
 We can maintain a conflict-free coloring for $S$ with four colors at the cost of at most three recolorings per event, where an event is when two interval endpoints cross each other. \end{theorem}

-\mypara{A lower bound.} Now consider the simple scenario where the intervals are rigid---each interval keeps the same length over time---and each interval is either stationary or moves with unit speed to the right.
-Our coloring algorithm may perform recolorings whenever two endpoints cross, which means that we do $\Theta(n^2)$ recolorings in total.
+\paragraph{A lower bound.} Now consider the simple scenario where the intervals are rigid---each interval keeps the same length over time---and each interval is either stationary or moves with unit speed to the right.
+Our coloring algorithm may perform recolorings whenever two endpoints cross, which means that we do $O(n^2)$ recolorings in total.
 We show that even in this simple setting, this bound is tight in the worst case if we use at most four colors.

 Consider four intervals $I_1, I_2, I_3, I_4$ where $I_i = (a_i,b_i)$, with $a_i < b_i$ as shown in Figure~\ref{fig:kds-efficiency}.
 Here $I_2 \subset I_1$, $I_4 \subset I_3$, the right endpoints of $I_1$ and $I_2$ are contained in $I_3 \cap I_4$, and the left endpoints of $I_3$ and $I_4$ are contained in $I_1 \cap I_2$.
 The exact locations of the endpoints with respect to each other is not important and we focus on the different overlap sets of the gadget.
 Specifically within a gadget there is a point contained in each of the following sets,